 The National Basketball Association

 The early decades of basketball followed a similar trajectory to other mainstream sports.
-Participation was high, and there was indeed an appetite for the public to watch live basketball, but organized national leagues were hard to come by.
+Participation was high, and there was indeed an appetite for the public to watch live basketball; however, organized national leagues were scarce.

 Throughout the 1920s basketball resembled soccer from the 1860s and 1870s in that there were a number of talented teams put together – The New York Renaissance Five and the Harlem Globetrotters to name but a few – but they mainly travelled the country playing exhibition games.